Concerned about unresolved heart failure symptoms?

 ATTR‑CM is a rare, underrecognized, and underdiagnosed cause of heart failure, so this response ends your session

 While you or someone you’re researching for have not been diagnosed with heart failure, it is always important to talk to your doctor about your full medical condition, including any changes in your health you may have experienced.
-Advocationg for yourself (or someone you’re researching for) and asking your doctor questions can help you get many answers that you need.
+Advocating for yourself (or someone you’re researching for) and asking your doctor questions can help you get many answers that you need.

 If you’re curious to learn more about this rare, underrecognized, and underdiagnosed condition, keep exploring the Your Heart’s Message site.